Dispersed Power Production Program

 Prices paid under the program are set by TVA are currently updated monthly.
 No program volume caps currently are in place for participation.

-The following configuration options apply to residential, commercial and end-use customers connecting with a local power company for on-site generation with gross output no greater than 50 kW.
+The following three configuration options apply to residential, commercial and end-use customers connecting with a local power company for on-site generation with gross output less or no greater than 50 kW.

 The electricity produced serves the facility’s needs first.
 TVA purchases any excess electricity that is delivered to the grid.
 If the facility needs additional electricity, it must be bought from the local power company.
 (A bidirectional meter capable of recording kW/kWh received from the local power company and delivered to the power grid on separate channels is required.)